Conditional regression for the Nonlinear Single-Variable Model: Introduction

 {\bf{Functions with high degree of regularity}}.
-In a different direction, one may consider function classes with smaller complexity (e.g., as measured by metric entropy) than $s$-H\"older functions on $\mathbb{R}^d$.
-A straightforward but highly limiting assumption is that the H\"older exponent $s$ is proportional to $d$ so that the min-max rate above is independent of $d$.
-Larger function classes are obtained by imposing integrability of the Fourier transform \citep{Barron93}, or strong mixed-smoothness \citep{stromberg}, for example by using highly anisotropic Besov spaces.
-These choices however still require a degree of smoothness increasing with $d$ in order to avoid the curse of dimensionality.
-For example in these anisotropic Besov spaces, functions need to have $\mathcal{O}(1)$ axis-oriented directions in which they have ``regular, $\mathcal{O}(1)$ smoothness'', and have ``$\mathcal{O}(d)$ smoothness'' in all other directions.
-In the context of deep neural networks, \cite{10.5555/3540261.3540537} demonstrate that functions in this class can be well-approximated well, with suitable architectures, in a way that avoids the curse of dimensionality if the degree of anisotropic smoothness is sufficiently large, while leaving open the aspects of learning and optimization.
+In a different direction, one may consider function classes with smaller complexity (e.g., as measured by metric entropy) than $s$-H\"older functions on $\mathbb{R}^d$. \YWvi{One straightforward but highly limiting assumption is that the H\"older exponent $s$ is proportional to $d$ so that the min-max rate above is independent of $d$.
+Larger function classes are obtained by either imposing strong mixed-smoothness \citep{stromberg} such as highly anisotropic Besov spaces (where functions need to have $\mathcal{O}(1)$ axis-oriented directions in which they have ``regular, $\mathcal{O}(1)$ smoothness'', and have ``$\mathcal{O}(d)$ smoothness'' in all other directions), or imposing integrability of the Fourier transform \citep{Barron93}.
+In the context of deep neural networks, \cite{suzuki2021deep} demonstrate that functions in this class can be approximated well, with suitable architectures, in a way that avoids the curse of dimensionality if the degree of anisotropic smoothness is sufficiently large (``$\mathcal{O}(d)$''), while leaving open the aspects of learning and optimization.
+The condition of belonging to a Barron's space requires sufficient fast decaying rate for the Fourier transform of $\nabla F$, which is a condition that gets stronger with the dimension, except for very special cases, among which, notably the single- and multi-index models that we discuss momentarily, where the Fourier transform of $\nabla F$ (and $F$ itself) is a singular measure.
+This requirement excludes intrinsically low-dimensional models from the Barron's space since, as it is well-known in harmonic analysis, the Fourier transform of a measure supported on a general nonlinear curve decays slowly \citep{ACK87, BGGIST07}. \YW{Similar arguments can be generalized to our main model, where the distribution is supported in a neighborhood of some nonlinear curve; our main model here is therefore typically not included in the Barron's space, though both the Barron space and our main model include the single-index model as a special case. }}

 {\bf{Compositional models}}.
 Yet other functional classes are obtained by imposing {\em structural assumptions}, which are often in the form of {\em{compositional models}}.
 For example assume that